South Korea 4 Day Itinerary (Seoul and the DMZ)

 Hotel Gracery Breakfast Buffet

-Well fuelled for a day’s sightseeing we set off to see what Seoul has to offer on a Monday (most tourist attractions open Tuesday to Sunday).
+Well fuelled for a day’s sightseeing we set off to see what Seoul has to offer on a Monday (the majority of tourist attractions open Tuesday to Sunday).

 I Seoul U Sign